mcjauregui72/CNN_MedImageClassification/README.md

 ### Model Composite Score

 A model's Composite Score is a weighted combination of its Balance and Average Accuracy Scores: Composite Score = w1 × Balance Score + w2 × Average Accuracy, where w1 and w2 are weights assigend to the component scores, respectively.
 Because it measures consistency and absolute accuracy, its regarded as an indication of a model's overall performance.
 Composite Score is a single metric that considers both the importance of model stability (balance) and the importance of overall performance (accuracy).

-### Model Loss

-### Model Accuracy

-### Model Balance Score

-### Model Average Accuracy Score

-## Model Composite Score

-### Evaluating all four models
+## Evaluating all four models

 When it came to evaluating all four models, first_model and second_model (the submodels) needed to be evaluated on the unseen testing_set dataset to get unbiased performance metrics.
 With first_model, second_model, and chained_model already trained on the training_set and validated on the validation_set, we evaluated these three models on the testing_data.

 With the ensemble_model, evaluation was a matter of
 a) averaging the predictions from the two submodels on the unseen testing_set,